 Project 11 - autoincrement value set to 70 (automatically, values 67, 68, 69 have already been used in projects 4, 6, 7)

 There are two options that can be chosen individually or together (combination):

 - Project - the numeric sequence starts with Nr.
 1 for each project independently (unless the minimum number is set differently)

 - Tracker - the numeric sequence starts with Nr.
 1 for each tracker independently (unless the minimum number is set differently)

 - Project & Tracker - the numeric sequence starts with the minimum number independently for each tracker and each project

 This custom field (checkbox) is used to confirm or deny anything you want by using YES or NO answers.

-There are three possible ways to display boolean field. you can either have a drop down list like you can see above, only with YES or NO. Cou can a have a checkbox .
-Or radio buttons, which look like this .
+There are three possible ways to display boolean field. you can either have a drop down list like you can see above, only with YES or NO, or you can a have a boolean checkbox or radio buttons.
 I named this custom field Boolean, but you can put anything there, for example, you want the user to confirm that he performed some kind of test, you can name it "Test performed" and he will fill in yes or no. You will then see the result in task detail.

 Corner situation: When a boolean custom field is displayed as a checkbox and set as required, no action will actually be required because an empty checkbox is considered as "no" value.